intuition-dev/INTUITION2/src/README.md

 ## 'All my friends KNOW the low-coder'

-#### MetaBake is open source and extensible low-code productivity tools that leverages JAMstack, w/ Pug.
+#### MetaBake is open source and extensible low-code productivity tools that leverages Pug and JAMstack.

 ## Overview